Holomorphic projective connections on compact complex threefolds: Holomorphic projective connections on K ahler-Einstein manifolds

 The same argument as in the dimension three case proves that the generic connection $\nabla$ on ${\mathbb T}^n$ (meaning $\nabla$ lying in a Zariski dense open set, whose complement of a proper algebraic subvariety defined by quadratic equations) is not flat. \end{proof}

 Ye proved in \cite{Ye} that Fano manifolds bearing a holomorphic projective connection are flat, isomorphic to the standard complex projective space.
 This was generalized in \cite{JR1} to compact K\"ahler manifolds admitting nontrivial rational curves.
 More recently this result was extended to the more general context of holomorphic Cartan geometries (see Theorem 2 in \cite{BM}).
-We produce below a simple proof specific to the case of projective connections (this proof uses the same circle of ideas as in \cite{JR1}).

-\begin{proposition} Let $M$ be a complex projective manifold of complex dimension $n$ equipped with a holomorphic projective connection $\phi$.
-Assume that there is a nonconstant holomorphic map